Sahil-2/Crown-Ecommerce-Store/README.md

 [Click here to visit the website](https://crown-clothing-react-project.herokuapp.com/)

-◦Developed an E-commerce platform with features like Google Sign-In, shopping cart, checkout with payment ◦ImplementedReact&Reduxfor front-end andFirebase&Node.jsfor back-end ◦Utilized Firebase library for User Authentication,Cloud Firestorefor database andReact-router-domfor routing ◦Created a server usingNode.jsandExpress.jsthat handles payments throughStripe payment gateway
+◦Developed an E-commerce platform with features like Google Sign-In, shopping cart, checkout with payment ◦Implemented React & Redux for front-end and Firebase & Node.js for back-end ◦Utilized Firebase library for User Authentication, Cloud Firestore for database and React-router-dom for routing ◦Created a server using Node.js and Express.js that handles payments through Stripe payment gateway

 ### Home Page